man in wig calls me a zealot and a fanatic

 i was a little concerned i wasn’t going to do much better in this sentencing as judge jordan appeared visibly irritated when, after perusing my criminal record, it became clear that neither fines nor terms of imprisonment would act to deter my ongoing protests.

-it could have been the case that the county court judge would still impose a prison sentence, perhaps a lesser term than 70 days, but not suspend the sentence, so i wouldn’t get to walk out of court, but would have to descend down into it’s bowels (presumably).
+it could have been the case that the county court judge would still impose a prison sentence, perhaps a lesser term than 70 days, but not suspend the sentence, so i wouldn’t get to walk out of court, but would be taken into custody immediately.

 i was represented by james anderson (who has previously acted as my lawyer and is now a barrister) and he tried to point out, among other things, that my politically expressive postering “offences” were lower on the scale of poster-based offending than other commercially-driven posters, or of posters affixed to an actual person’s property.